 - And change your query to SELECT id AS "user", email FROM user.
 Explorer will match the user column alias to the transform and merge each cell in that column into the template string.
-Cool! - Note you must set EXPLORER\UNSAFE\RENDERING to True if you want to see rendered HTML (vs string literals) in the output.
-And be aware of the implications of enabling that setting.
+Cool! - Note you must set EXPLORER_UNSAFE_RENDERING to True if you want to see rendered HTML (vs string literals) in the output.
+This will globally un-escape query results in the preview pane.
+E.g. any queries that return HTML will render as HTML in the preview pane.
+This could have cross-site scripting implications if you don't trust the data source you are querying.